mach874k/mach874k.com/content/english/project/reallity-rpg.md

   </table>
 </div>

 They live in Critalia, another dimension heavilly influenced by ours.
-Their heroes have their great powers activated by humans (we) interacting with with them via some strange devices (smartphones).
+Their heroes have their great powers activated when humans (we) interact with them through some strange devices (smartphones).
 Their world and ours are connected by this breach created by our game!

-Tune in into our announcements and be prepared to uncover what is this connection and influence that our Real world has into the Heroes Critalia World.
+Tune in to our announcements and be prepared to uncover what is this connection and influence that our world has into the Heroes of Critalia.

 <img src="/images/bear2d.png" alt="Gharak Garathron draft" width=75% class="project_img"/>